CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 2 risk situation
 -----------------

-The following specific threats and vulnerabilities are of particular importance in the field of data protection:
+The following specific threats and vulnerabilities are of particular importance in the area of ​​data protection:

 ### 2 1 Missing backup